-- global economic, political and market conditions may adversely affect our business, financial condition and results of operations, including our revenue growth and profitability; - · political, social and economic uncertainty, including uncertainty related to the COVID-19 pandemic, creates and exacerbates risks; - the capital markets are currently in a period of disruption and economic uncertainty.
-Such market conditions have materially and adversely affected debt and equity capital markets, which have had, and may continue to have, a negative impact on our business and operations; and - · we are subject to risks associated with cybersecurity and cyber incidents.
+- global economic, political and market conditions may adversely affect our business, financial condition and results of operations, including our revenue growth and profitability; - political, social and economic uncertainty, including uncertainty related to the COVID-19 pandemic, and Russia's military invasion of Ukraine, creates and exacerbates risks; - the capital markets are currently in a period of disruption and economic uncertainty.
+Such market conditions have materially and adversely affected debt and equity capital markets, which have had, and may continue to have, a negative impact on our business and operations; and - we are subject to risks associated with cybersecurity and cyber incidents.